AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/erc20-mechanisms.md

 For example, in a [variable reward rate campaign](../distributions.md#variable-reward-rate-campaigns), rewards are distributed proportionally to each user's share of the total token supply.
 If a user holds 1% of the total supply over a given period, they are eligible to receive 1% of the rewards distributed during that time.

-**Reward calculation methodology:**

-Transfer events are tracked to reconstruct the exact balance of each participant.
-An integral is then computed over the selected time frame for every user, with no approximations—everything is exact.
-Users are rewarded proportionally to their individual area under the curve compared to the total area of all participants.

-Merkl's tracking is exhaustive and does not rely on discretionary snapshots.
-Instead, the Merkl engine analyzes every onchain event to track the evolution of each user's balance over time.

 ## Applications

 Token Holding Campaigns are highly versatile, supporting a wide range of DeFi use cases.